Why Cultural Trips?

 "The world cares little about what a man knows; it cares more about what a man is able to do"

-Children growing up in lower-income communities often lack access to extra learning resources.
+Some marginalized children often lack access to extra learning resources.
 Learning is not confined to the classroom but takes place in other positive environments.

 Middle-class and wealthy families can provide these opportunities to their children.

-Lower-income children may lack the opportunity to succeed
+Marginalized students may lack the opportunity to succeed

-WANT TO LEARN ABOUT OUR MISSION AND VISION?
+WANT TO LEARN ABOUT OUR PROGRAMS?